jina-ai/workshops/README.md

 # Jina Workshop @ TUM.ai: Image Search with Pokemons

+## Prerequisite

 Make sure to install the requirements.
+We recommend creating a fresh virtual environment for python (3.7 or 3.8).
-You can do `pip install -r requirements.txt`.
+There, you can do `pip install -r requirements.txt`.

 You should also download the data and the pre-trained model before the workshop.

 Use the following commands: